 They say deep-frying is the only way to make the pork rind crisp and puffed.
 It doesn’t have to be this way.
-As much as I love eating crispy pata as any dignified Filipino should.
-I think there is a better way of cooking this marvelous dish.
+As much as I love eating crispy pata, I think there is a better way of cooking the dish.
 A good oven and a very high cooking temperature does the job equally well.
 No oil spatters.
 Although there is nothing like roasting pork in a full-sized fan-assisted oven to make the rind crisp and puffed, a turbo broiler will do the job too.
 Air drying the pork after boiling to drain any residual liquid also plays a factor for a guaranteed crackle.